September 2020 Agenda—Green Bay, Wisconsin

 - How to get to today’s agenda: If you can read this, you’re already there.

-- To each other – Grab a breakfast item!
+- To each other – Grab a chocolate!
 Meet your fellow TEC21 participants!
 Sign-up to provide the snack for future meetings here.

 - Shortly we will do our Three Truths and a Lie game you all filled out!